FTPCX (CLASS I SHARES)

 2Rising rate environments used in this exhibit are periods when the yield on the benchmark 10-year US Treasury Note rose by 1.00% or more, without falling by 0.50%.

 You should consider a fund’s investment objectives, risks, and charges and expenses carefully before investing.
-Contact First Trust Capital Management at 1-800-988-5196 or visit www.firsttrustcapital.com to obtain a prospectus or summary prospectus which contains this and other information about a fund.
+You can download a prospectus or summary prospectus, or contact First Trust Capital Management at 1-800-988-5196 to request a prospectus or summary prospectus which contains this and other information about a fund.
 The prospectus or summary prospectus should be read carefully before investing.

 The Fund invests in securities with limited or no secondary market and are deemed to be illiquid.
 Valuation of illiquid securities is extremely limited.
 Portfolio holdings are priced either on a daily, monthly, and/or quarterly basis utilizing a variety of valuation methods such as proxy, matrix and third-party pricing.
 The accuracy of these valuations will vary, and actual tender price of the fund may be materially lower than any past valuation.